Google acquires Relay Media to convert ordinary web pages to AMP pages

 AMP — Google’s collaborative project to speed up the loading time for mobile web pages — is getting an interesting acceleration of its own today.
 Relay Media, a company founded by an ex-Googler that had developed technology to help covert web pages to the AMP format, has been acquired by Google.

-The company announced the news on its home page, to its customers (one of whom tipped the news to us), and on its LinkedIn page.
+The company announced the news on its home page, to its customers (one of whom, Russell Heimlich, lead developer at Philly blog BillyPenn.com, tipped the news to us), and on its LinkedIn page.
 We have reached out to Google to get a statement and will update this post as we learn more.

-For now, what we know is that it looks like Google may be closing down Relay Media as part of the deal but will continue to operate the service as the tech is transferred to Google’s platform, but new publisher onboarding will be put on hold for the time being.
+For now, what we know is that it looks like Google may be closing down Relay Media as part of the deal but will continue to operate the service as the tech is transferred to Google’s platform.
+New-publisher onboarding will be put on hold for the time being, it seems.

 “We’re excited to announce that Google has acquired Relay Media’s AMP Converter technology,” the company writes.
 “Service for current customers will continue uninterrupted as we transition the Relay Media AMP Converter to Google’s infrastructure.
 We’re pausing new publisher onboarding as we focus on the integration effort.”